apache/openwhisk/docs/warmed-containers.md

                       warmedContainerKeepingTimeout: Option[String] = None)
 ```

-So those can be configured in the same way that operators configure the `invocationPerMinute` limit.
+So those can be configured in the same way that operators configure the `invocationsPerMinute` limit.

 ```json
 {